The FAFSA rollout has been rough on students. The biggest problem is yet to come

 Even without this inflation adjustment, schools have been complaining of a compressed timeline, with the department saying it will not be sending them any FAFSA data — which schools need to make financial aid offers — until late January.

-In previous years, Draeger says, students' data were forwarded on to their schools of choice within just a few days of completing the FAFSA, beginning in October.
+In previous years, Draeger says, students' data was forwarded on to their schools of choice within just a few days of completing the FAFSA, beginning in October.

 That means by the time schools can respond to the first round of students who fill out the FAFSA, they will already be nearly four months behind the normal financial aid schedule.
 And the longer students and families have to wait to know what a given college will cost them, the longer colleges will have to wait for students and families to make that life-altering decision.